seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 In liberty of bloody hand shall range
 With conscience wide as hell, mowing like grass
 Your fresh-fair virgins and your flowering infants.
-What is it then to me, if impious war,
-Array'd in flames like to the prince of fiends,
-Do, with his smirch'd complexion, all fell feats
-Enlink'd to waste and desolation?
 What is't to me, when you yourselves are cause,
 If your pure maidens fall into the hand
 Of hot and forcing violation?
-What rein can hold licentious wickedness
-When down the hill he holds his fierce career?
 We may as bootless spend our vain command
 Upon the enraged soldiers in their spoil
 As send precepts to the leviathan
 To come ashore.
 Therefore, you men of Harfleur,
 Take pity of your town and of your people,
 Whiles yet my soldiers are in my command;
-Whiles yet the cool and temperate wind of grace
-O'erblows the filthy and contagious clouds
-Of heady murder, spoil and villany.
-If not, why, in a moment look to see
-The blind and bloody soldier with foul hand
-Defile the locks of your shrill-shrieking daughters;
-Your fathers taken by the silver beards,
-And their most reverend heads dash'd to the walls,
-Your naked infants spitted upon pikes,
-Whiles the mad mothers with their howls confused
-Do break the clouds, as did the wives of Jewry
-At Herod's bloody-hunting slaughtermen.
 What say you? will you yield, and this avoid,
 Or, guilty in defence, be thus destroy'd?